prodasl/zkSNARK-playground/examples/merkle-tree/README.md

 Now you're all set up to start using Circom and snarkjs.

-## Part 2: Compile a simple multiplication circuit
+## Part 2: Compile the proof-of-membership circuit

 This example is actually pretty useful in practice.
 The circuit for proving [inclusion in a merkle tree](/examples/merkle-tree/tree.circom) is representative of the circuit complexity needed to do useful things.